 Your accommodation: Vibe Hotel Hobart

 A stay in Hobart is a study in avant-garde culture, Australia’s natural flora and fauna, and Tasmania’s colonial history.
 Here, time slows, locals take the time to say g’day, and food appears from paddock to plate as if by magic.
 Of all the hotels in Hobart, none is better placed to deliver an ‘eat’, ‘play’ and ‘stay’ experience than Vibe.
-Situated in the heart of historical Hobart, this hotel embraces the Australian lifestyle to the full.Our rental car range includes the latest vehicles from the top suppliers.
-From economy hatchbacks to SUVs, we can help you decide on a car suitable for this leg of your trip.
-Insurance can often be included with a small excess or deductible.
+Situated in the heart of historical Hobart, this hotel embraces the Australian lifestyle to the full.Choose a car to best suit your needs from our fantastic rental car range or ask our team for a suggestion.
+From compact economy to prestige SUVs.
+First time driving in Australia?
+Check out this helpful guide.

 Hobart is Australia's second-oldest state capital, founded in 1804.
 This city is teeming with inspired art and thriving markets has an exciting and dynamic food scene, and is surrounded by natural beauty.
 Head to MONA (Museum of Old and New Art) to get your art fix or if you're there on a weekend, head to Salamanca to immerse yourself in the markets, home to more than 300 stalls selling arts, crafts, homewares and produce.
 The beautiful sandstone warehouses that were once frequented by sailors, whalers, and workmen have morphed into one of the city's most vibrant cultural scenes.